-Complete lines A and B and Schedules A and B. Transfer the allocation factor (line 6) and the business allocation factor (line 13) to Form CT-34-SH, New York S Corporation Shareholders' Information Schedule.
+Complete line A and follow the instructions on the form below that line.
+Transfer the allocation factor (line 6) and the business allocation factor (line 13) to Form CT-34-SH, New York S Corporation Shareholders' Information Schedule.
 Provide the shareholders with these factors (do not prorate) so they may calculate their credit on Form IT-638.